Contrastive Retrieval Heads Improve Attention-Based Re-Ranking: Experiments

 \section{Experiments}

-In this section, we evaluate the effectiveness of CoRe-R across a diverse set of datasets and four different open-weight decoder models, comparing its performance against other zero-shot attention-based re-rankers.
-We also analyze the effect of layer pruning, showing CoRe-R achieves strong re-ranking performance without requiring the computation of all layers, significantly reducing computational overhead.
+In this section, we evaluate the effectiveness of CoRe heads across a diverse set of datasets and four different open-weight decoder models.
+We also analyze the effect of layer pruning, showing the proposed method achieves strong re-ranking performance without requiring the computation of all layers, significantly reducing computational overhead.
 Our code is available at \url{https://github.com/linhhtran/CoRe-Reranking}.